-The school takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
-Children should report any bullying to their class teacher, to the DSL or to any trusted member of staff and we will work to resolve it.
+St. Elizabeth's takes all forms of bullying seriously and will respond sensitively and quickly to any reported bullying.
+Children should report any bullying to their form tutor, to the DSL or to any trusted member of staff and we will work to resolve it.